Theobragstad/basic-blockchain/README.md

 - Download or clone this repository and navigate to the folder in the terminal
 - Compile: you can run the following from the home directory: 'make build'
 - Run: ./a.out

-Note: you may get a warning stating that a function in sha256.cpp is deprecated.
-This warning did not exist at the time this project was developed.
-This project is not for intended for official release or production so this does not pose any risk.
-The project still functions as written/expected.